 If, for whatever reason, these properties aren’t viable for growing medical marijuana anymore… then yes, they do still hold value because they’re still buildings and land, but they’re likely to be worth a lot less than the value they’re carried at on IIPR’s books, and will generate a lot less revenue.
 I somewhat optimistically assume that the properties might be worth as much as half as much as IIPR paid if they have to revert to some other industrial use — that could be wrong, of course, I don’t know how the individual properties would be positioned in terms of location or other qualities… but they would, at least, be worth something.

 So my assumption is that IIPR, if catastrophe struck, would be worth about half what they paid to acquire and improve their properties, plus their cash in the bank.
-Cash is a big factor at the moment, since they just did a big equity raise earlier this month that will bring their cash balance up to about $200 million (half of the $400 million market cap once those new shares are on the books — they’ll have a total of about 10 million shares outstanding), so that, too, reduces risk as long as they don’t do something dumb with the cash — I think the risk of permanent loss on the downside is limited to about 50-60%, given the current financials.
+Cash is a big factor at the moment, since they just did a big equity raise that will bring their cash balance up to about $200 million (almost half of the $500 million market cap once those new shares are on the books — they’ll have a total of about 10 million shares outstanding), so that, too, reduces risk as long as they don’t do something dumb with the cash — I think the risk of permanent loss on the downside is limited to about 50-60%, given the current financials.

 So your job, should you choose to accept it, is to decide what the probability of a major loss is, and weigh that against the current dividend and the growth trajectory of that dividend.
 I expect dividend growth to be the primary driver for IIPR shares (outside of the occasional spike-and-plummet overreactions that all marijuana-related stocks seem to enjoy), and that depends on deal flow.
 If they can put another $100 million to work in the next six months, that would bring the expected rental cash flow up to something like $30 million over a year or two (it takes a while, these deals often have a construction/renovation period first, with no rent is paid, and then a 6-month or so no-rent holiday as operations are started up).